MarvinMichel/imageFeeder/README.md

 You can check out an example of an photo-object [here](docs/object-example.json)

-> 🤓For more information to use the API, check the [documentation](https://unsplash.com/documentation).
+>🤓 For more information to use the API, check the [documentation](https://unsplash.com/documentation).

 ## Design System